patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 - "He is a highly talented writer."
 - "She is a high-quality job candidate."

 For most prefixes, you should *not* use a hyphen.
-For example:

-- Auto- (such as autopopulate; autoloading)
-- Pre- (such as prerequisite)
-- Sub- (such as submerge)

-An exception for this rule is when you add a modifier prefix like “non."
-In these cases, you should use a hyphen.
+For example, "auto-" (such as "autopopulate" or "autoloading").
+However, there are a few scenarios where using a hyphen with a prefix is appropriate:

+- When you must distinguish the word from a homonym (for example, co-op, re-cover, re-create, re-sign).
+- When the root word is capitalized or a numeral (for example, pre-2000).
+- When the root word consists of more than one word (for example, non-English-speaking citizens, pre-latency-period transaction).
+- In some words in which identical letters would be next to each other (for example, anti-intellectual, co-opt, de-emphasize).
+- When the prefix is "self-", "all-", or "ex-" (meaning formerly).
+- Occasionally, with the "non" prefix:
+    - When it precedes multiple words.
 For example, "non-Red Hatter."
+    - When omitting a hyphen would impede readability.
+For example, "non-native".

 If you're unsure about the use of a hyphen, refer to [Merriam-Webster's online dictionary.](https://www.merriam-webster.com/)